- Hall & Grounds

 Choosing a wedding venue that is so steeped in history and character really adds to the ambience of the day, living on through memories and photographs.
-With Garthmyl Hall being a grade-two listed Georgian country house it simply oozes sophisticated and charm, characters that are evident throughout the entire bulding and the grounds.
+Garthmyl Hall is a grade-two listed Georgian country house that simply oozes sophisticated charm and character that is evident throughout the building and grounds.

 The Hall was originally built in 1859 by architect James K Colling for Major-General Gold.
 Colling was given a free hand when building Garthmyl Hall, using lavish gilding and plasterwork for the ceiling decoration, and ornamental terracotta on the exterior.
 To ensure that this amazing architecture lived on, the Pugh family who bought Garthmyl Hall in October 2015 began an extensive restoration project inside and out.